alunmorris/Multi-channel-autorange-OLED-voltmeter/README.md

 **Programming** is via the OLED/UPDI header.
 The OLED is unplagged and a custom 1.27mm pitch UPDI cable is used.

 **Construction** on a 1.27mm pitch prototyping PCB. using SMD components, apart from the two headers.
+The 4 pin 2.54mm header is removed from a standard 72x40 0.42in OLED module and replaced with a 7 pin 1.27mm male header wich has pins 2, 3 and 5 removed so that it goes through the same holes.
+Another 1 pin header is soldered to one of the mounting holed on the module.
+This is simply for rigidity.
+A turned pin (instead of the cheaper square pin) header is used for the 6-pin power and signal inputs, for easier insertion into a breadboard.